 Make sure to leave some headspace in the container as the coconut water will expand once frozen.

 How Long Does Coconut Water Last

 Coconut water usually comes with a “best-by” date on the label.
-That date informs you of how long, at the very least, the beverage will retain the best quality.
+That date informs you how long, at the very least, the beverage should retain the best quality.

 Once you open a bottle of coconut water, it starts to lose its quality quite fast.

 Various manufacturers give different periods of how long will the coconut drink last after opening.
 In most cases, that period is between 3 and 5 days.

 Of course, the beverage won’t go bad after that period, but its quality will noticeably drop.
 That means you’d likely prefer to discard it rather than to drink it.